Introducing Website Lookup Endpoint (+ Decision Maker Data in Company Details!) Learn more

 By work email

-NinjaPear's employee API page literally labels work email as Best accuracy.
-Directly resolves the person from their corporate email.
-The launch post backed that up with 10/10 profiles found, 100% accuracy in its published work-email test set.
+NinjaPear's employee page calls work email the best accuracy input and says it directly resolves the person from their corporate email.
+The launch post backed that up with 10/10 found, 100% accuracy.

 By name and employer

-The launch post reported 9/10 found with 90% accuracy.
-It also admitted the miss was a very common name at a large company.
-Again, I like the honesty.
+The launch post reported 9/10 found at 90% accuracy.
+It also explained the miss: a very common name at a large company.
+That's not a hand-wavy excuse.
+That's exactly the kind of edge case you'd expect.

 By role and company

-NinjaPear reported 7/10 found with 70% accuracy for role + company.
-The misses were either too-generic roles like "Software Engineer" at Google or obscure companies with limited public presence.
+Useful when you know the seat, not the person.
+But the published result was 7/10 found at 70% accuracy.
+The misses were too-generic roles or obscure companies with limited public presence.

 What NinjaPear returns

-Based on the employee API page and launch example, here's the useful response pattern.
+Based on the product page and launch example, the structured fields include:

 Input Sample response fields When this beats consumer people-search tools